openmrs/openmrs-ocl-client/README.md

 # openmrs-ocl-client

 > OCL client for OpenMRS is a web service that will allow OpenMRS users to manage their concepts on the web,
-> allow reusability of the existing concepts and allow one to create their concepts if they are not in exsitance.
+> allow reusability of the existing concepts and allow one to create their concepts if they are not in existence.

 ## Build
 ## Requirements